ErezLavi/Live-Keys/README.md

-# Live Keys 🎹
+# ChordLens 🎹

-Live Keys is a Flutter piano app with real time chord detection, MIDI input support and a playable keyboard.
+ChordLens is a Flutter piano app with real time chord detection, MIDI input support and a playable keyboard.
 Fully supported in MacOs, Windows and Android.

 ## Downloads